Idotea emarginata (Fabricius, 1793)

 Distribution and Habitat

-Not uncommon amongst washed up seaweed and under stones in the intertidal zone.
+Not uncommon amongst washed up seaweed and under stones in the intertidal zone, and swimming in shallow water over sand.
 Found all around Britain and Ireland.

 Naylor, E. & A. Brandt.
 2015.
 Intertidal Marine Isopods.
 Synopses of the British Fauna (New Series), No. 3.
 Field Studies Council, for The Linnean Society of London.